 Classical Conditioning

-The first big breakthrough in learning was Classical Conditioning which is attributed to Ivan Pavlov and his famous dog experiment.
+The first big breakthrough in learning was Classical Conditioning, attributed to Ivan Pavlov and his famous dog experiment.
 Not long after, John B. Watson tested classical conditioning on children in his infamous Little Albert study.

 In short, classical conditioning works by pairing two stimuli to a response.
-For example, you might want to pair your dog coming into the kitchen by ringing a bell so you can feed them.
-If you ring the bell, then feed them enough, eventually they should learn the bell means food is about to come.
+For example, you might want to pair your dog coming into the kitchen by ringing a bell so you can feed them if you ring the bell and feed them enough.
+Eventually, they should learn the bell means food is about to come.

 This theory strongly supported the behavioralism theory.